Rewzilla/c-debugging-tips/howto/asan.md

 Let's break this down to understant what each piece means.
 First, ASAN reports that this is a `heap-buffer-overflow` error.
 That's helpful!
 We now know that the bug was due to an array being overflowed, and that array was on the heap.

-Next, ASAN tells us that this was a `WRITE` bug, meaning that we were trying to _store_ data outside the bounds of that heap buffer.
+Next, ASAN tells us that this was a `WRITE` bug, meaning that we were trying to _store_ data outside the bounds of that heap buffer (as opposed to reading it).
 The write occured in the `main()` function within `/home/andrew/example.c:11:11` (i.e. our `example.c` file on line `11` at column `11`.
 This is where the program misbehaved by writing outside the bounds of an array.

 Further, ASAN reports that the array being overflowed was allocated by the `main()` function within `/home/andrew/example.c:8:9` (i.e. our `example.c` file on line `8` at column `9`).